Last updated 12/09/2019

 Cranberries are native to North America, and are a favorite staple on Thanksgiving.
-Cranberries are a bit sour on their own as they contain very little sugar naturally.
+This curious fruit grown in a bog are a bit sour on their own as they contain very little sugar naturally.
 They are good for you, and are considered a “super-food” because they are high in antioxidants.
-They can be cooked on their own as a sauce, the dried version can be added to dressing side dishes, in main course dishes, or in desserts.
-Cranberry sauce can be kept in an airtight Pinterest!

 Prep the cranberries

-Start by rinsing the cranberries, removing any stems, and picking out the mushy ones.
+Start by rinsing the cranberries, careful to remove any stems, and picking out the mushy ones as you go along.

 Combine the ingredients